Chicago and Evanston Railroad: Chicago "L"

 On May 31, 1900, the Northwestern Elevated Railroad, part of the Chicago "L", opened the North Side main line from the Loop Elevated to Wilson station.
 Consequently, service on the C&E was reduced from 54 trains to 14 rush-hour trains.
 On May 16, 1908, the elevated railroad company extended its main line north from Wilson station to Central station along the existing C&E tracks.
 The extension replaced commuter service along the C&E except for a section south of Sheridan Park/Wilson; commuter service as a whole was eventually discontinued in 1917.
 The extension was electrified using overhead wire and a section between Wilson and Lawrence was embanked.

 Within the next two decades, more stations were constructed on the "L": Loyola and Howard stations in 1908, Linden station in 1912, Thorndale station in 1915, Edgewater Beach station in 1916, Lawrence station in 1923, and South Boulevard station in 1931 (replacing Calvary "L" station).
 Furthermore, the section between Wilson and Isabella was being elevated piecemeal along an embankment structure, which was completed in 1931.

-In 1953, the Chicago Transit Authority bought out the C&E right of way north of Montrose Avenue from Milwaukee Road.
+In 1953, the Chicago Transit Authority bought out the C&E right of way north of Montrose Avenue.